fabiankaraben/docsarchive-dev/content/typescript/5.2/declaration-files/library-structures.md

 });
 ```

-As with global modules, you might see these examples in the documentation of [a UMD ↗](https://www.typescriptlang.org/docs/handbook/declaration-files/library-structures.html#umd) module, so be sure to check the code or documentation.
+As with global modules, you might see these examples in the documentation of [a UMD](/typescript/5.2/declaration-files/library-structures#umd) module, so be sure to check the code or documentation.

 #### Identifying a Module Library from Code {#identifying-a-module-library-from-code}